JMHah/ist303_spr25/slides/week11_slides_devops.md

 All focused on DevOps

 2 readings of each type:
-- business use case/experiental lessons learned
+- business use case/lessons learned
 - academic/theoretical explorations of DevOps

 ---
-## Question #1
 .

+.

 ## Which type did you find more useful?

+Use case or theoretical?

 ---
-## Question #2:

 .

+.

-## Would the answer differ if we were looking at a technical component of computing, such as a cryptographic protocol?
+## Would you feel differently if we were looking at a technical component of computing, such as a cryptographic protocol?

 ---

-### We aren't deploying anything, so we'll focus on continuous integration for the team projects
+### We aren't deploying anything in the team projects, so we'll focus on continuous integration -- the development side of things

 ---

 ## Continuous Integration (CI)
-Production/Development:
+Production/Development process:
 - Plan
 - Code
 - Build